 * European shares seen moving mostly flat at open

-* Weak China data released on weekend offsets upbeat U.S
+* Weak China data released on weekend offsets upbeat U.S jobs report

 * Ukrainian uncertainty add to geopolitical concerns